thechangelog/draft/draft/elm.md

 ### Statically typed, no more runtime errors.

-Opposed to JavaScript, Elm is statically typed.
-The compiler type checks the code and guarantees to generate reliable code that will not throw any runtime exceptions caused by inconsisted types or undefined variables.
+As opposed to JavaScript, Elm is statically typed.
+The compiler type-checks the code and guarantees to generate reliable code that will not throw any runtime exceptions caused by inconsistent types or undefined variables.
 The compiler is the centerpiece of Elm and enables many of the interesting features like [very helpful error messages](http://elm-lang.org/blog/compiler-errors-for-humans) that also contain hints for fixing the code or a [package manager that enforces semver](http://elm-lang.org/blog/announce/package-manager) through code analysis.

-Consequently even the view is statically typed – the templates, which are written in elm-html, are based on the concept of the Virtual DOM, just like in React.
+Consequently, even the view is statically typed – the templates, which are written in elm-html, are based on the concept of the Virtual DOM, just like in React.
 Regarding the rendering, elm-html [performs even better than React](http://elm-lang.org/blog/blazing-fast-html) and other JavaScript frameworks, which is due to data immutability and ruling out side effects by usage of pure functions.
-But rather than comparing the performance the main advantage has to be seen in the fact that [the Elm architecture](https://github.com/evancz/elm-architecture-tutorial) suggests and encourages encapsulation of the view functionality into modular components, which makes them combinable and leads to the creating of reusable modules.
+But rather than comparing performance, Elm's main advantage is the fact that [the Elm architecture](https://github.com/evancz/elm-architecture-tutorial) suggests and encourages encapsulation of the view functionality into modular components, which makes them combinable and leads to the creation of reusable modules.

 ### Learning Elm